 - H.R.
 3687 (101st): To authorize the Colonial Dames at Gunston Hall to establish a memorial ...

 View All » (including bills from previous years)

 From Jan 1973 to Oct 1990, Parris missed 331 of 5,515 roll call votes, which is 6.0%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+This is on par with the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.